Marketing ROI Calculator

 Product Costs (COGS)

 Your Cost of Goods Sold (COGS) includes all direct costs attributable to the production of the goods sold by your company.
 This covers raw materials, direct labor, and manufacturing overhead.
-Understanding your COGS [blocked] is foundational to setting a profitable price.
+Understanding your COGS is foundational to setting a profitable price.

 Operational and Fulfillment Costs